noahbuscher/402.studio/README.md

 # Studio 402

-The studio's online home for now.
+The studios' online home for now.

 ## Development